excellarateinc/voyage-api-java/readme_docs/SECURITY.md

 #### 7. Missing Function Level Access Control
 ##### Overview
+The "missing function level access control" is when a resource (aka function) is supposed to restrict access but it doesn't.
+The cause for why the resource is not restricted usually is that a software developer didn't implement the restriction configuration or business logic to the resource.

 ##### Prevention
+As with many of the security vulnerabilities highlighted within the OWASP Top 10 list, prevention starts with awareness of the issue and

 ##### References
 * [OWASP Top 10 - A7-Missing Function Level Access Control](https://www.owasp.org/index.php/Top_10_2013-A7-Missing_Function_Level_Access_Control)